 Send a ridiculously long email (that will never get read) about how great you are and why they should book you to speak.Please don’t do this!Think of this whole process like dating.
 You’ve identified someone that you’re interested in and think there might be potential for a relationship.
 You don’t send them a cold email proposing marriage.
 That’s a horrible life decision.

 But that’s exactly what we do when we send those ridiculously long email pitches to someone who has no idea who we are.

 Start A Conversation.

 Send them a SHORT email asking about the conference.
 Preferably something they can answer with a short reply.
 Here’s an example…

 I noticed your “Association of Beautiful Brewing Baristas” conference is coming up in a few months in Seattle.
-I have a presentation about helping your baristas go from Tall to Venti that I think would be a great fit for your conference!
+And I have a presentation about helping your baristas go from Tall to Venti that I think would be a great fit for your conference!